openscilab/pymilo/README.md

 ```
 You can see all the learned parameters of the model in this file and change them if you want.
 This JSON representation is a transparent version of your model.

 Now let's load it back.
-You can do it easily by using PyMilo `Import`.
+You can do it easily by using PyMilo `Import` class.
 ```pycon
 >>> from pymilo import Import
 >>> model = Import("model.json").to_model()
 >>> pred = model.predict(np.array([[3, 5]]))
 # pred = [16.] (=1 * 3 + 2 * 5 + 3)
 ```
-This loaded model is identical to the originally trained model.
+This loaded model is exactly the same as the original trained model.

 ## Supported ML models
 | scikit-learn | PyTorch |